orlamadden/hello-world-apparel/README.md

 11. Performed a `git push` to Github.
 This also pushed the project to Heroku.

-12. After the build was completeed, navigated to the 'Open app' button to open the project in the browser.
+12. After the build was completed, navigated to the 'Open app' button to open the project in the browser.

 13. Hello World Apparel was successfully deployed.